gasada007/filescan/README.md

 ## Description

-1. [x] Start your application (Read more about this below)
+* Start your application (Read more about this below)
-2. [x] Copy your files into `files/process` package
+* Copy your files into `files/process` package
-3. [x] After the analyzing is completed you can check the result into `files/report` package
+* After the analysis is completed you can check the result into `files/report` package
-3. [x] The reports collection and scan is a scheduled task, run in every minute (default) and store in progress data too
+* The reports collection and scan is a scheduled task, run in every minute (default) and store in progress data too
+* The report name is contains the file name and the flow id which is the unique id of scan

 ## Tech tree